[Most Recent Entries]

 (also where we'll meet for the Workshops, next door to where we stayed last year), and we'll order pizza or such and have soda and such on hand.
 Bring $5 for food and beverages and we'll call it good!
 I'll probably also invite some local SF writers to hang with us so you can get to know some other "Young Gunns" - Workshop alums.

 Plan to stay through the late afternoon or evening of June 16th, because the Center hosts the Campbell Conference

 Many of the scholarship-hall rooms have a kitchen area with cupboards, sink, and counter tops.
-There's space for a microwave, too, and I'll provide one for the main kitchen area.
+There's space for a microwave, too, and there'll be one for the main kitchen area.
 Beyond that, it's pretty basic.
 I have several boxes of additional stuff that I store for y'all to use: coffee pot, toaster, ice chest, hangers, some sheets and pillows, etc., plus I'll bring a pile of SF and idea-generation magazines.

 Looking for a room-mate?
-I suggest you write to your Google Group or post here ASAP so you can make proper housing arrangements with Lydia.Entertainment
+I suggest you write to your Google Group or post here ASAP so you can make proper housing arrangements with Lydia.
+As of Friday, May 20, it will be too late to make room changes, so if someone decides they’re rooming together, Lydia needs that by noon on Friday.Entertainment

 : Lawrence, a college town, is full-up with entertainment.
 You'll find live bands aplenty (see this page for info